 An annuity can be fully guaranteed, or it can base its future on future market risk.
 The difference is which annuity we are speaking about.

 There are two basic categories of annuities:

 - Those sold as insurance products

 - Those sold as investment securities.

-An annuity issued by an insurance company may also fully guarantee and interest rate that will be used to determine the guaranteed value in the future that income will be based on.
+An annuity issued by an insurance company may also fully guarantee an interest rate that will be used to determine the guaranteed value in the future that income will be paid.n.
 It will also guarantee in the contract the “factor” that will be used to determine exactly how much income will be available at any yearly time period.
 This important “factor” is essential because it only exists in annuities issued as insurance products.

 The reason?
 Insurance annuities are state of residence specific and are regulated at the state level by the individual state department of insurance.
-State insurance departments demand that everything be guaranteed in the contract, nothing is based on future guesses.
-Insurance annuities are guaranteed by the insurance company to never lose value and to never participate in market risks.
+State insurance departments demand that everything is guaranteed in the contract, nothing is based on future guesses.
+Insurance annuities are guaranteed by the insurance company never to lose value and to never participate in market risks.

-The other category of annuity is a variable annuity, and while it is technically issued by an insurance company, it does not come under regulation by each individual state department of insurance, it is regulated as a security by the Securities Exchange Commission (SEC).
-This type of annuity is not an insurance product, it is a security and those that invest in this category of annuity are investing in the securities market.
-A variable annuity can increase in value and it can decrease in value.
+The other category of annuity is a variable annuity, and while an insurance company technically issues it, it does not come under regulation by each state department of insurance, it is regulated as a security by the Securities Exchange Commission (SEC).
+This type of annuity is not an insurance product, it is a security, and those that invest in this category of the annuity are investing in the securities market.
+A variable annuity can increase in value, and it can decrease in value.

 Variable annuities have fees and expenses, fees for the contract, fees for the management of investment, fees for enhanced policy benefits such as income riders.